Albert-Andrei/MyAndroidApp/README.md

 Application should have

-      User can follow specific categories
+      User can give a personal rating to a movie
       User can filter movies by category
       User can find a specific movie